QSD-Group/QSDsan/docs/source/for_developers/contributing.rst

 Developing Modules
 ------------------
 #.
-Adding/modifying modules locally
+Adding/modifying modules locally.

-#. `commit <https://git-scm.com/docs/git-commit>`_ your changes and concisely summarize your changes in the commit message
+#. `Commit <https://git-scm.com/docs/git-commit>`_ your changes and concisely summarize your changes in the commit message.

-	- You can have multiple `branches <https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging>`_ for different features
+	- You can have multiple `branches <https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging>`_ for different features.

 #.
 Push your local changes to your remote fork: